 Where to Purchase Ingredients

-Many of the ingredients for treating sore nipples can be purchased from Mountain Rose Herbs, a zero-waste, environmentally and socially responsible herbal company.
+Many of the ingredients for treating sore nipples can be purchased from this shop, a zero-waste, environmentally and socially responsible herbal company.
 For example, the aloe vera gel, calendula oil (or flowers to make your own) and ingredients to make your own coconut balm can be found there.
 I have been buying from them for many years and will continue to do so in the future.